zwicker-group/py-pde/docs/paper/paper.md

 While these methods could in principle also implemented in `py-pde` they are limited to a small set of viable boundary conditions and are thus not the primary focus.
-Instead, `py-dev` focuses on providing a full toolchain for creating, simulating, and analyzing PDEs and the associated fields.
+Instead, `py-pde` focuses on providing a full toolchain for creating, simulating, and analyzing PDEs and the associated fields.
 While being useful in research, `py-pde` might thus also suitable for education.